Clip from "Storm's-eye View" by Kyna Leski

 She has spoken about the creative process throughout the U.S. and abroad and gave a Main stage presentation at PopTech in 2009.
 She recently finished writing and illustrating a book, called The Storm of Creativity published by MIT Press.
 She is an avid rower who can be found most mornings before dawn on the Seekonk River and Narragansett Bay in Providence.

 Statement by Kyna Leski:

-“I explore, witness, and practice the creative process.
-As a child, I was reprimanded for “getting bored easily,” and now I see that weakness, like all “weaknesses,” as strengths.
+“I explore, witness, and practice the creative process through my work and my teaching.
+As a child, I was reprimanded for “getting bored easily,” and now I see that weakness, like all “weaknesses,” as a strength.
 (Getting bored keeps me moving ahead.)
 I live in a city whose name, (“pro-videre”) signifies what creativity is: a process of “seeing ahead.”
 We "see ahead" when we make designs that are materialized in the future, when we write problems that anticipate solutions, when we link one step to another in navigating our lives and the way through anything, especially the empty page, writer’s block, confusion, chaos, needs, and questions.
 The creative process is the story of this passage and speaks for the author, to the user, the reader, inhabitant, audience or viewer.